Request Information

 See more details on the 8-Week Terms Academic Calendar.

-You will register for 16-week, first 8-week, and second 8-week classes at the same time during the semester registration period.
+You’ll register for 16-week courses and both 8-week terms (Term I and Term II) at the same time during the regular registration period.

 All 8-week courses will have an indicator on the Schedule of Classes under “Part of Term”.
 8-week courses will be labeled Fall I, Fall II, Spring I, Spring II, or Summer.